jonhue/acts_as_favoritor/README.md

 ## Configuration

-You can configure devise-onesignal by passing a block to `configure`.
-This can be done in `config/initializers/devise-onesignal.rb`:
+You can configure acts_as_favoritor by passing a block to `configure`.
+This can be done in `config/initializers/acts_as_favoritor.rb`:

 ```ruby
 ActsAsFavoritor.configure do |config|